helcode/meteor-notes/readme.md

-# HELCODE meteor boilerplate
+# Notes App (with React/Meteor)

-This boilerplate for a basic meteor/react w/ auth setup application.
+This is a basic Notes app using meteor/react w/ auth setup.